project-chip/connectedhomeip/examples/window-app/nrfconnect/README.md

 communication are described below.

 The example can be configured to use the secure bootloader and utilize it for performing over-the-air Device Firmware Upgrade using Bluetooth LE.
+The device works as a Thread Synchronized Sleepy End Device.

 ### Bluetooth LE advertising